mohanasudhan/kubernetes-the-hard-way/myself/authn-authz-admission-control/custom-resource-definition/README.md

 1. First define the resource (CRD - custom resource defintion)
 2. create a custom controller (monitor, does some work and update) e.g. kubernetes/sample-controller

+go build -o sample-controller .

+./sample-controller -kubeconfig=$Home/.kube/config (build it a container, put it in pod, then create deployment)